rachana5/traefik-challenge/README.md

 ### List of files present in the repository

-- documentation.md: This file contains the complete guide for exposing a sample project on HTTPs, with basic auth and rate applied.
+- [documentation.md](documentation.md): This file contains the complete guide for exposing a sample project on HTTPs, with basic auth and rate applied.
 I've chosen a Docker demo project (Wordsmith) to demonstrate the scenario.
 This assumes that the user wants to expose the Wordsmith project with self-signed certificates.
 The steps for Kubernetes are also included.
 Configuration for production use with Let's Encrypt is not included because I had no means of testing the steps.
 I had some issues with the Traefik version to be used (`v3.0` vs `v3`) and with the Kubernetes deployment, so I added a "Troubleshooting" section with a couple of error scenarios and solutions.

-- assets folder: This contains screenshots of the Traefik dashboard from the Docker and Kubernetes deployments.
+- [assets](assets): This folder contains screenshots of the Traefik dashboard from the Docker and Kubernetes deployments.

-- docker-compose.yml and traefik-dynamic.yml: These files contain the configuration for Docker deployment that I used.
+- [docker-compose.yml](docker-compose.yml) and [traefik-dynamic.yml](traefik-dynamic.yml): These files contain the configuration for Docker deployment that I used.

-- traefik-infrastructure.ym`: This file contains the configuration for Kubernetes.
+- [traefik-infrastructure.yml](traefik-infrastructure.yml): This file contains the configuration for Kubernetes.

 ### Tools used